My Journey in Search of the Kurds

 Pre-order your book by sending an email to

-A message from a peshmerga friend has guided this book from the start.
-It did more than comfort or inspire me; it called me to act.
-In those words, I recognized courage shaped by hardship, resilience sustained by hope, and an enduring spirit.
-This message has remained with me across borders and through silence, urging me to remain engaged.
+From the moment I attempted to scribble my story, a message from a young Peshmerga friend guided me in writing this book, leaving a trace on my heart.
+It did more than comfort and inspired me, it called me to act.
+In those words, I recognized courage born of hardship, resilience built on hope, and an immortal spirit that even death cannot defeat.
+That message has crossed borders and endured silence, urging me to stay engaged.

-This book emerged from that sense of responsibility.
+This book came from that sense of responsibility.
 It tells the story of a people often reduced to headlines or statistics.
 In seeking the Kurds, I found individuals on the edge of disappearance.
-I met families maintaining daily life amid conflict, children learning forbidden alphabets, and fighters aware that anonymity risked being forgotten.
-My friend's message became a call to listen, observe, and share what others cannot or no longer can express.
+I met families trying to rebuild their lives amid conflict, children learning forbidden language, and fighters aware that anonymity risked being forgotten.
+My friend's message became a call to listen, observe, keep writing, and share what others cannot express or can no longer say.

-I do not write as a spokesperson for the Kurds or claim the final word.
-I write as a witness: partial, imperfect, and accountable.
-Each chapter is shaped by that original message.
+I do not write as a spokesperson for the Kurds.
+I write as a witness—partial, imperfect, and accountable.
+Each chapter of this narrative is shaped by that original message.
 Stories are lifelines.
 Memory can resist erasure.
 Honest storytelling stands against forgetting.

 If this book succeeds, I hope that by the final page, the Kurds are no longer distant but a living presence: voices, faces, and names that deserve to be remembered.
 The message that once reached only me now belongs to you as well.